College of Education and Human Development

 In all phases of the Developmental Teacher Preparation Model, candidates participating in field and clinical experiences must abide by all policies, rules, and regulations of the University and the assigned school.
 Failure to abide by standards of conduct and performance established by the faculty may result in the removal from the program.
 Student teaching requires a minimum 15-week clinical experience in school setting(s) related to the teaching certificate a teacher candidate is seeking.
 Teacher candidates work with a cooperating teacher and University Supervisor participating in the work of teaching.
 Placement in student teaching is contingent upon the applicant’s successful completion of required program coursework and assessments, and faculty recommendation.
 Evaluation is based on Kentucky Teacher Standards and Professional Code of Ethics.

-Academic Bankruptcy and Forgiveness policies allow students who are returning to college after an absence of two or more years to request the adjustment of their records for one or more entire semesters of previous college work, provided certain criteria are met.
-Additional information on Academic Bankruptcy and Forgiveness and the Fresh Start policies can be found in this catalog.
+Academic Forgiveness policies allow students to request the adjustment of their records for one or more continuous semesters of previous college work, provided certain criteria are met.
+Additional information on Academic Forgiveness and Fresh Start policies can be found in this catalog.